 The common fauna monsters, Cubone might’ve inhabited the Desert location, Gastly’s habitat would have probably been the cemetery.
 Spearow is a common bird, while Tentacool and Shellder were supposed to inhabit the sea, rivers and lakes of proto-Kanto.

-Giant bug pokemon, Pinsir and Scyther.
-Though there was a strong bug collecting inspiration, P1 bugs are weirdly scarce, one would think the classical Japanese rivalry between Stag and Heracles beetle would’ve resulted in two Capumon, but there’s no evidence that this was the case.
-Bug catching might’ve just served as a base inspiration: “What if you could catch Kaiju like bugs?”.
+Giant bug Pokémon, Pinsir and Scyther.
+Although developers often discuss the bug collecting inspirations behind Pokémon’s mechanics, P1 bugs are weirdly scarce – Scyther wasn’t even really a bug at this point!
+One would think that the classical Japanese rivalry between Stag and Heracles beetles would’ve resulted in two Capumon, but there’s no evidence that this was the case.
+Bug catching might’ve just served as a base inspiration: “What if you could catch Kaiju like bugs?”

-The helpful monsters, Lapras and Clefairy, were often described by the creators as monsters with a specific role in human society.
-There’s also a Rhyhorn-looking monster depicted carrying some barrels on its back around a town.
+The helpful monsters, Lapras, Rhyhorn, and Clefairy, were often described by the creators as monsters with a specific role in human society.
+Lapras carries humans around, the early monster-ish Clefairy may be present in early sketches, and Rhyhorn is also seemingly depicted carrying some barrels on its back around a town.

 “Rival” Pokémon you’re not supposed to catch, “Rival monsters”, maybe “evil” counterparts, to defeat/tame.
-Possibly Gengar, Gastly and Grimer?
+Possibly Gengar, Gastly, or Grimer?
 Could this be the earliest origin of Dark-type Pokémon?
-You were not supposed to collect every monster, the “Catch ’em all” logic was a later evolution of the concept.
+You were not supposed to collect every monster – the “Catch ’em all” logic was a later evolution of the concept.

-Power Kings パワーキング – described as “strong as soldiers” by Tajiri, they’re the most mysterious early category, we can’t possibly list any Pokémon.
+Power Kings パワーキング – described as “strong as soldiers” by Tajiri, they’re the most mysterious early category.
+We can’t possibly list any Pokémon for this yet – it’s too vague.

 The folklore inspired monsters, Slowbro, Lickitung, Exeggutor, Gyarados and Arcanine.

 The “Mirage Monsters” 幻のモンスター(Maboroshi no monsutā) sound like a predecessor to the concept of Mythical and Legendaries as Mythical Pokémon are still called “Maboroshi no pokemon” 幻のポケモン in Japanese.
-Assuming Arcanine and Gyarados were actually coded in P1, the two share some similarities and possibly a common inspiration, namely, they’re both based off legendary Chinese creatures.
-Arcanine is even infamously referred to as “Legendary” (でんせつポケモン) in the Pokedex, and it was placed among the legendary birds in the anime and other Pokémon related media.
-Gyarados is less obvious, but its high Base Stat Total and lore make it into another candidate for an early legendary Pokemon.
-Perhaps these two were designed with this “category” in mind.
-This identification of Arcanine and Gyarados as early legendaries is pretty speculative, mostly because P1 is the least organized period of all, and doesn’t always follow a pattern structure.
-However, it might be a hint as to the identity of a MissingNo. that would appear between them had Mew not been added at the last moment.
+Arcanine would fit easily in this category, as it is based around a legendary Chinese creature, both before and after its redesign.
+Arcanine is even infamously referred to as “Legendary” (でんせつポケモン) in the Pokédex, and it was placed among the legendary birds in the anime and other Pokémon-related media.
+Gyarados was not originally based on a Chinese dragon, but its high Base Stat Total and lore make it into another candidate for an early legendary Pokémon regardless.
+Omega is a robot – which could easily be the only one of its kind.
+Perhaps these three were designed with this “category” in mind.
+This identification of early legendaries is pretty speculative, though, mostly because P1 is the least organized period of all, and doesn’t always follow a structured pattern.

 A POTENTIAL RE-INDEXING?

-Notably, on the manga chart, P1a Pokemon are the only ones missing their index numbers (Kangaskhan is even totally misplaced), instead, they are marked with circled numbers that match up with their decimal Cry ID + 1.
+Notably, on the manga chart, P1a Pokémon are the only ones missing their index numbers (Kangaskhan is even totally misplaced).
+Instead, each one is marked with circled numbers that match up with their decimal Cry ID + 1.
 We explored this topic in our study of early development documents.

-As we pointed out in that article, there are a couple of puzzling exceptions in the poll chart indexing: Blastoise and Tangela’s current cries are 18 (0x12) and 19 (0x13), which would suggest they should be labeled 19 and 20, instead they are labeled 35 and 37 respectively.
-This could hint at a temporary re-indexing of the early portion of the ID list.
+As we pointed out in that article, there are a couple of puzzling exceptions in the poll chart indexing: Blastoise and Tangela’s current cries are 18 (0x12) and 19 (0x13), which would suggest that they should be labeled 19 and 20.
+Instead, they are labeled 35 and 37, respectively.
+This could hint at a temporary re-indexing of the early portion of the ID list or a change in the cry list.

-Perhaps Blastoise and Tangela (along with Pinsir who’s most commonly grouped together with them) were actually placed in slots 035 to 037 in the index list at some point, but they were moved back after a couple of earlier monsters had been deleted.
+Perhaps Blastoise and Tangela (along with Pinsir who’s most commonly grouped together with them) were actually placed in slots 035 to 037 in the index list at some middle point, but they were moved back to slots 28 and 30 (their original places) after some earlier monsters had been deleted.

 PERIOD 1b (033-037)

-Another clue that might prove most of them took the place of pre-existing Capumon is that unlike the vast majority of Pokémon in the ID range 001-037 that have a unique base cry with default parameters (00, 128), these Pokémon have different values or a shared base among the first 37.
-By cross-referencing the sources we can separate the exceptions (i.e. Voltorb and Gengar which probably had modified base cries from the beginning) from the actually dubious ones, in fact, turns out Onix, Growlithe, Pidgey, and Fearow are nowhere to be seen in the documents dating 1989 – 1993.
-This later re-fills might’ve happened as late as P4 as Growlithe could suggest.
+Another clue that might prove most of them took the place of pre-existing Capumon is that, unlike the vast majority of Pokémon in the ID range 001-037 that have a unique base cry with default parameters (00, 128), these Pokémon have different values or a shared base cry among the first 37.
+By cross-referencing the sources, we can separate the exceptions (i.e. Voltorb and Gengar, which probably had modified base cries from the beginning) from the actually dubious ones.
+In fact, it turns out that Onix, Growlithe, Pidgey, and Fearow are nowhere to be seen in the documents dating 1989 – 1993.
+These later refillings of the slots might have happened as late as P4, as Growlithe could suggest.

-Pidgey’s base cry wasn’t even originally assigned to it, but was originally used by Clefairy before switching it to a sweeter sounding base cry, that – we now know – was originally designed for Cubone.
-This used to be one of the two instances of a shared base cry in P1a, the other one being Staryu and Mew, another clue that Mew, if even present among the final 190, wasn’t coded at 021.
+Pidgey’s base cry wasn’t even originally assigned to it, but was originally used by Clefairy before switching it to a sweeter sounding base cry that – we now know – was originally designed for Cubone.
+This used to be one of the two instances of a shared base cry in P1a, the other one being Staryu and Mew, who replaced Omega.

 P1 PATTERN SUMMARY